‘6th man’ in Central Park Five jogger case to be exonerated

 - Korey WiseAfrican American activist who travels the United States advocating for criminal justice reform

-A long-forgotten sixth suspect in the notorious 1989 Central Park Five rape case will be exonerated Monday, more than 30 years after he pleaded guilty to a lesser crime, the Manhattan District Attorney’s office announced.
+NEW YORK — A long-forgotten sixth suspect in the notorious 1989 Central Park Five rape case is to be exonerated Monday, more than 30 years after he pleaded guilty to a lesser crime, the Manhattan district attorney’s office announced.

 Lopez pleaded guilty to robbing a male jogger that same night to avoid a more ruinous rape conviction.
-He was sentenced to one and a half to four and a half years in state prison.
+He was sentenced to 1 1/2 to 4 1/2 years in state prison.
 He served more than three years of his sentence and did not appeal his conviction.

 Salaam, Santana and McCray were convicted of rape, assault and robbery.
 Wise was found guilty of sexual abuse, assault and riot, and Richardson was convicted of attempted murder, rape, sodomy, robbery, assault and riot.